York, Newcastle and Berwick Railway: Brandling Junction Railway

+the Newcastle and Darlington Junction Railway Act 1845 (8 & 9 Vict. c. xcii) legalised the purchase.

-Hartlepool Dock & Railway
+Hartlepool Dock and Railway

-The Hartlepool Dock & Railway (HD&R) was built to take coal from central County Durham mines to the docks at Hartlepool.
-A private bill was presented to Parliament seeking permission to build the railway and royal assent was given on 1 June 1832.
-The line was 14 mi long with 9+1/4 mi of branch line, and 65 acres of land for docks; a later Act gave authority for a branch to the City of Durham and the use of stationary engines.
+The Hartlepool Dock and Railway (HD&R) was built to take coal from central County Durham mines to the docks at Hartlepool.
+A private bill was presented to Parliament seeking permission to build the railway and royal assent was given to the Hartlepool Dock and Railway Act 1832 (2 & 3 Will.
+4. c. lxvii) on 1 June 1832.
+The line was 14 mi long with 9+1/4 mi of branch line, and 65 acres of land for docks; a later act of Parliament, the Hartlepool Dock and Railway (Durham Branch) Act 1834 (4 & 5 Will.
+4. c. lvi) gave authority for a branch to the City of Durham and the use of stationary engines.
 The line was not built beyond Haswell after no assurances could be obtained from the owners of Moorsley and Littletown collieries that they would use the line to send coal to Hartlepool.
 Services ran between Thornley pit and Castle Eden after January 1835; on 23 November that year the first train ran the 12+1/4 mi between Haswell and Hartlepool.
 By the end of that year there was 14+1/2 mi of line operational.